 Matthew Whitaker: I want to talk about a couple of things you mentioned just to clarify for everybody.
 The company he’s mentioning is Roofstock out of San Francisco, was actually out of Oakland but out of that kind of Northern California area, and there’s a lot of turnkey providers that are turning to them to sell product.
 We’re actually going to have them on the show one of our next few episodes to talk about turnkey and selling through their platform.
 The other thing I think is important because this is something that’s very important to our tenants is an all electric house.
 So let’s talk about that a little bit, Bryan.
 Why would a tenant or a tenant want an all electric?

 Bryan Miles: I would tell you your Section 8 tenant is looking at it just due to the fact that there’s something about gas that they do not like.
 We like providing that service because it gives them just two bills.
 Gives them a power bill, gives them a water bill.
 That’s all they’ve got.

-Matthew Whitaker: There’s something about adding another service provider that it feels like you’re paying more money, even though maybe you’re not technically paying more money that our residents do not like.
+Matthew Whitaker: There’s something about adding another service provider that it feels like you’re paying more money, even though maybe you’re not technically paying more money that our tenants do not like.